ChrisJabb21/QuickPasswordGenerator/README.md

 # QuickPasswordGenerator

-A UI project for generating secure passwords for the busy user as part of the learn javascript path from Scrimba
+A web app project for generating secure passwords via Cryptographically Secure Pseudorandom Number Generation (CSPRNG) useful for the busy user needing a hard to guess password for a password manager made as part of the learn javascript path from Scrimba

-Working Title: SecurePassCraft — a privacy-first password & passphrase generator
+Title: SecurePassCraft — a privacy-first password & passphrase generator

-Tagline: ***“In math, we trust; Strong by default and using (strong pseudo) randomness.”***
+Tagline: ***“In math or cryptography, we trust for security; ”***

 ## Process Workflow